 Git Immersion is a guided tour that walks you through the fundamentals of Git by teaching the concepts in the form of Labs.
 The website provides around 50+ labs.
 You will gain knowledge on one git concept in every lab, starting from installation to the most common git topics.

 All the concepts in every lab were explained in a user-friendly manner.
 Each lab gives you a simple description of the concept and the corresponding commands to try it yourself so that the learner can grasp the concept very quickly.

 A Visual Git Reference is a simple web project by Mark Lodato that explains how git works via colorful diagrams.
 It starts by teaching us the basic git workflow and conventions.

 The site explains the most common git commands pictorially by explaining how each step occurs behind the scenes.
 Additionally, it provides an online Git Playground tool, where you can try out several git commands and visualize how they work.
-Also, this project is available in few other foreign languages as well.
+Also, this project is available in a few other foreign languages as well.